Learning efficient backprojections across cortical hierarchies in real time: Acknowledgment

 \section{Acknowledgment}

 We wish to thank Jakob Jordan, Alexander Meulemans and Jo\~{a}o Sacramento for valuable discussions.
 We gratefully acknowledge funding from the European Union under grant agreements 604102, 720270, 785907, 945539 (HBP) and the Manfred St{\"a}rk Foundation.
 Additionally, our work has greatly benefited from access to the Fenix Infrastructure resources, which are partially funded from the European Union's Horizon 2020 research and innovation programme through the ICEI project under the grant agreement No.~800858.
+This includes access to Piz Daint at the Swiss National Supercomputing Centre, Switzerland.
+Further calculations were performed on UBELIX, the HPC cluster at the University of Bern.